DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/07/15 v0.666**
  * FIX - updated how enemy tile is rendered, it should show up correctly without issue on all devices
+ * UPDATE- removed display of dungeon id on web version
  * OPTIMIZATION - changed how email is sent in the backend

 ### **2021/07/14 v0.666**